kinzelj/budget-manager/README.md

-Web application that simulates inventory management of Zoo database items.
+Web application to manage personal budget.

-To deploy development environment:
+This is a development project and not intended for production use.
+Currently only supports Capital One transaction import from CSV file with the following table headers:

-In command terminal:
+To deploy development environment, use the following terminal commands:
 1. `git clone https://github.com/kinzelj/budget-manager.git`
 2. `cd budget-manager/`
 3. `npm install`